cplmakerlab/cplmakerlab.github.io/_slidedecks/selling-your-designs-online.md

       Pros

-      \- Most people already have an account.&nbsp;
+      \- Large variety of items: clothing

       \- No seller fees with local pickup.&nbsp;